 While these acts originate in the United States, if passed, other western countries will most likely move to enact similar legislation aimed at protecting the interests of the country and companies operating within.
 A good example of this is a bill, C-11, currently being debated in Canada’s House of Commons.
 It has many of the same provisions that SOPA, PIPA and CISPA do, which could change the face of the Internet in Canada with any company that has ties to Canada being affected.

 At this time, these bills won’t affect small businesses that follow the law, but if enacted businesses will need to keep a very close watch on employee Internet use and use of any non-original material.
-What are your thoughts on the bills?
-Let us know below, or contact us for more information.
+View our IT support services to stay up to date with new regulations.